-The first year will have three tracks, each a year-long course or set of courses: Theory, Technique, and the choice of one of two electives.
+The first year has three tracks, each a year-long course or set of courses: Theory, Technique, and Reading Freud.

 1. Theory Track

-In the theory track, we will draw from the following models (including, but not limited to, Freud, Ego Psychology, Klein, Winnicott, Kohut, Relational).
+In the theory track, we draw from the following models including, but not limited to, Freud, Ego Psychology, Klein, Winnicott, Kohut, and Relational.
+Our focus involves a series of ideas that we believe inform psychoanalytic thinking whether they are contextualized within psychotherapy or psychoanalysis.
+Our courses include:

 - Language, Symbol and Meaning